 To connect your Nest to the internet:

-• Find the Settings icon.
+• Locate the Settings icon.

-• Press Network.
+• Choose Network.

-• As your Nest is finished scanning for local networks, locate your Wi-Fi and, if you have one, put in your password.
+• Once your Nest has scanned nearby networks, locate your Wi-Fi and, if needed, enter your password.

-3. Does a Nest Thermostat Use a Battery and How Long Does It Last?
+3. Does a Nest Thermostat Have a Battery and How Long Does It Last?

-4. How to Turn Off a Nest Thermostat
+4. Shutting Off a Nest Thermostat

 To choose Off mode on the thermostat:

-• Press and hold the touch bar until it displays “Turn Off” before sliding the bar to highlight Turn Off, and then touch the bar to select.
+• Hold the touch bar until the display reads “Turn Off” before sliding the bar to highlight Turn Off, and then touch the bar to select.

 • You can also go to Mode from the main menu and select Off.